datajerk/ctf-write-ups/downunderctf2020/my_first_echo_server/README.md

 This challenge has two constraints we have to deal with.
 First, `fgets` only _gets_ 64 (`0x40`) bytes.
 That is pretty small for a large format string exploit.
 Second, `local_5c` once incremented to `3` exits the loop.
 We burned the first pass leaking info.
 Furthermore, each pass can really only write out one 8-byte format-string payload.
 With two passes we could use _one gadget_ plus write out a NULL for it's constraint.
 However I opted for a more portable solution (I'm sure there will be many _one gadget_ write ups).

-The first block after setting up `pop_rdi`, will change `local_5c` to a very large negative number (`0x80000000` (-2147483648)).
+The first block, after setting up `pop_rdi`, will change `local_5c` to a very large negative number (`0x80000000` (-2147483648)).
 Since the compare is with an `int` we can leverage an integer overflow vulnerability.
 Thanks to Ghidra we know where `local_5c` is as well, just by it's name, i.e. `0x5c` from the return address in the stack.

 Now with unlimited passes we can write out a ROP chain to get `system` from libc.